lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 allowing any Python program to exploit multiple processors.

 Mpi4py is based on MPI-2 C++ bindings.
 It supports almost all MPI calls.
-This implementation is
-popular on Linux clusters and in the SciPy community.
 It supports communication of pickle-able Python objects.
 Mpi4py provides optimized the communication of NumPy arrays.